 Student Representation & Participation

-Student Representation & Participation (SRP) supports student representative structures within Western Sydney University including:
+Student Representation & Participation (SRP) supports the student representative structures and equity networks within Western Sydney University including the:

 - Student Campus Councils on each campus (SCCs) (opens in a new window)